 The Children of Lir: A Fascinating Irish Legend

 The Relation between the Irish Mythology Cycles and the Characters of the Children of Lir

-Since we have introduced each cycle of Irish mythology and the important characters in the Children of Lir, we can now explore which cycle each character belongs to.
-The legend of the Children of Lir itself falls into one cycle, but that does not mean that all of the story’s characters belong to just that cycle.
+Since we have introduced each cycle of Irish mythology and the essential characters in the Children of Lir, we can now explore which cycle each character belongs to.
+The legend of the Children of Lir falls into one cycle, but that does not mean that all of the story’s characters belong to just that cycle.

+The Children of Lir: A Fascinating Irish Legend